rosanamontes/Teranga.Go/README.md

 1. Download & Install elgg-1.12.x (read more information bellow)
 2. Log-in with the admin account
 3. Go to the admin/plugins zone.
 Enable/Disable the plugins as follows.
 Note that we have start by moving Elgg Developer Tools 1.0 to the top position.
-Plugins
+Plugins list:
   * Elgg Developer Tools 1.0 	[Enabled]   - Optional
   * Blog 1.8					[Disabled]
   * Bookmarks 1.8				[Disabled]